singhraminder/docker-learnings/README.md

 * `docker rm [CONTAINER]` Delete a container (if it is not running)

 ## Dockerfile syntax

+The Dockerfile is the blueprint for how Docker should construct the container and run your application.

 * FROM image/scratch : base image for the build
 * MAINTAINER email : metadata of the maintainer
 * COPY host-path container-dest : copy file from host into container